SIZE:

 BENEFITS:

-Bivalve molluscs are excellent sources of vitamin B12, Omega-3 fatty acids, choline, iron, selenium, and zinc.
+Bivalve molluscs are excellent sources of vitamin B12, mega-3 fatty acids, choline, iron, selenium, and zinc.
 They are low in fat and carbohydrates.

 LET’S COOK:

 Meat-like texture, tender.
-Delicate flesh with a sweet-salty flavor.
+Delicate flesh with a sweet-salty flavour.

-Cockles can be prepared in many different ways: in a white wine sauce, braised in a pan, in risottos or pasta, and can even be eaten raw, as in sashimi.
+Cockle can be prepared in many different ways: in a white wine sauce, braised in a pan, in risottos or pasta, and it can even be eaten raw, as in sashimi.

 OUR CULINARY ADVICE: